Nolaworks/signout-discord-bot/docs/USER_QUICKSTART.md

 ## Need Help?

 - Type `/help` for the full command list
+- **Need tool access?** Contact a shop leader to get trained and receive the tool role
-- Contact an administrator if you have access issues
+- Contact a shop leader if you have other access issues
 - See `/mystats` to check your usage history
 - Check channel descriptions for tool-specific rules